CloudLabs-Samples/EduLabs/Security-ISV/Fortinet/05-Configure FortiGate for Web Traffic.md

 ## Overview

-In this task you will configure Firewall policies on the FortiGate-VM firewall via the FortiGate dashboard and then add Virtual IPs to provide secured access from your device to the webserver hosted in Azure and protected by the FortiGate.
+In this task you will try to access the webserver via FortiGate's FQDN, configure Firewall policies on the FortiGate-VM firewall via the FortiGate dashboard and then add Virtual IPs to provide secured access from your device to the webserver hosted in Azure and protected by the FortiGate.

+## Task 1: Access the Webserver

+1. Open a new tab in the browser and attempt to access the webserver via http to the same FQDN as the FortiGate.
+You won't be able to access the webserver because the FortiGate is not yet configured to respond to port 80.

-## Task: Configuring an Apache webserver through FortiGate dashboard
+## Task 2: Configuring an Apache webserver through FortiGate dashboard

 1. On the FortiGate dashboard click on **Policy & Objects** dropdown and the **Virtual IPs**.